PhD in Organizational Psychology

 - Within the doctoral curriculum, students may customize their education and training through elective coursework, professional fieldwork training, and dissertation research, to pursue specific areas of professional interest

 - Doctoral students select either the Strategic Human Resource Management or the Executive Coaching concentration, which are part of the 98-unit PhD program.

-- Students in San Diego may also pursue the Consulting Psychology specialization, which builds on the Executive Coaching concentration.
+- Students may also pursue the Consulting Psychology specialization, which builds on the Executive Coaching concentration.
 Students in this specialization take 14 additional units and a special internship supervised by a licensed psychologist, which will better prepare them for licensure.